 Another instance where it can make sense to charge some of your college expenses or tuition to a credit card is when you’re pursuing a big signup bonus.
 Since many of the top travel and rewards cards offer bonuses worth hundreds of dollars when you spend several thousand on your card within a few months, charging college tuition in these situations can be well worth it.

 Let’s say you have your eye on the Chase Sapphire Preferred® Card.
 This card offers 60,000 points worth $750 in travel after you spend $4,000 on purchases within three months of opening your account.
+Plus earn up to $50 in statement credits towards grocery store purchases.
 Imagine you attend a college where you’re charged a 2.5% fee for using a credit card.
 If you charged the full $4,000 to meet the minimum spending requirement on this card, you’d pay a $100 fee to your school.
 In return, you would receive 60,000 points worth $750 in travel.
 That’s a no-brainer.

 There are plenty of other travel and cash-back cards that offer huge bonuses as well, so make sure to explore options and strategize your signups to get the most out of your tuition bills.